compiler-learn/mk-lang/README.md

 Monkey has the following data types: `null`, `bool`, `int`, `str`, `array`, `hash`, and `fn`.
-The `int` type is a signed 64-bit integer, strings are immutable arrays of bytes, arrays are growable arrays (*use the `append()` builtin*), and hashes are unordered hash maps.
+The `int` type is a signed 64-bit integer, strings are immutable arrays of bytes, arrays are grow-able arrays (*use the `append()` builtin*), and hashes are unordered hash maps.
 Trailing commas are **NOT** allowed after the last element in an array or hash: